-Sitka spruce is a high end wood usually reserved for the top, or soundboard of a guitar.
-It’s widely known for its resonance and flexibility, which results in guitars with tons of top end sparkle, and a bright, peppy tone.
+Sitka spruce is a high-end wood usually reserved for the top, or soundboard, of a guitar.
+It’s widely known for its resonance and flexibility, which results in guitars with tons of top end sparkle and a bright, peppy tone.

 Mahogany is typically used on the back and sides of spruce topped guitars, although in some cases it’s used as a soundboard, too.
-Mahogany has a dark, rich tone that when used in combination with spruce balances out the brightness of the lighter wood.
+It has a dark, rich tone that when used in combination with spruce balances out the brightness of the lighter wood.
 When used as a top, combined with mahogany back and sides, it delivers an incredibly warm, mellow tone.

 Cedar is commonly used on classical type guitars.
-It serves up complex tones with tons of character, and excellent projection and volume.
+It serves up complex tones with tons of character and excellent projection and volume.
 This makes it a great choice for nylon strung guitars which typically struggle with volume compared to steel strings.

 Rosewood is primarily reserved for the back and sides of guitars due to its weight, its strong, dark tone, and the price.
 It has a deeper, more nuanced tone than mahogany, which when paired with cedar or Sitka spruce results in a beautiful voice with complex overtones and stunning aesthetics.

 After the wood, the body shape, or style, has the next biggest impact on tone, as well as playability.